 Annapolis Friends Meeting environmental efforts have strived to preserve the wilderness and natural setting that surrounds our property.
 After the 5 June 2011 meeting in consideration of adjacent properties, we realized that it might be nice to have a photo tour of some of the trails that our AFM kids have used in communing back and forth with the Unitarians.
 This web page attempts to capture this small protion of the trail to the Unitarians shown here.
 Our own trail system that circles our lot and connects into the Luce Creek Trail system goes off the map to the right and circles around down into the Luce Creek ravine and comes back up behind our solar panels.
 The trails on this page are just a small part of the overall system of trails that our kids and other youth have discovered through the Luce Creek Watershed.
 We invite other churches to join in this Luce Creek Interfaith Trail system.
 Click here to see an overall map.
 This page has been updated in February 2014 as we enter spring and hopefully some trial work.

-Existing Trail System: Currently access to the AFM trail is from the hallway door and out the sidewalk to the east as shown below[A].
-As seen on the map to the right, the trail proceeds along our eastern property line down into the ravine and up the other side.
-There it turns left towards the Unitarians.
-The trails to the right (behind our property) are on the lot that is currently for sale and being considered for purchase.
-For more detail on that Lawrence Ave land, please see the page.
+Existing Luce Creek Interfaith Trail System: Currently access to the AFM trail is from the hallway door and out the sidewalk to the east as shown below[A].
+As seen on the map to the right, the trail proceeds along our eastern property line down into the ravine (D) and up the other side.
+There (at E) it turns left towards the Unitarians.
+The trails in our ravine encroach slightly on adjacent property owners and we hope to correct that in the future.

 Begin : From our meeting house and the end of the sidewalk we walk past our memorial garden on the right and down into the woods as shown below[B].